Reinoptland/movie-explorer-46/plan.md

     - api url -> which / api key
     - axios
     - async function
+  - Display data ->
+    - map over the array
+    - Optional: make a guard statement to prefent cannot read map of undifined / null

 - Page with details for a specific movie